-In the AlmavivA vision, technology should help every single citizen to live better and the administrators to govern the complexity with suitable tools, beginning with the challenges faced in the size of big cities and urban ecosystems, emergencies included.
+Almaviva believes that technology must help every single person to live better and must give administrators the tools to manage complex situations, starting with the challenges posed by the size of large cities and urban ecosystems, including emergencies.

-Accompanying the development of a Smart City demands strong know-how in all the technologies that make up the tool of digital transformation.
-AI and IoT that are at the base of this transformation are, in turn, complex technological ecosystems made up of Big Data, Networking, Enterprise Integration, parallel calculation and cybersecurity.
-This is why the strong specific know-how must be joined by the fundamental challenge of the ability to orchestrate constantly evolving technologies and services, balancing stability and innovativeness, modeling technology to the specific use case and domain, as well as guaranteeing interoperability between systems.
+Guiding the development of a “smart city” requires strong skills in all of the technologies on which digital transformation hinges.
+AI and IoT, which are at the basis of this transformation, are, in turn, complex technological ecosystems made up of big data, networking, enterprise integration, parallel computing, and cybersecurity.
+That’s why strong and specific know-how must be accompanied by the fundamental challenge of coordinating these constantly evolving technologies and services, balancing stability and innovation, modeling technologies to the use case and specific domain, and guaranteeing interoperability between systems.

-The city of Messina is increasingly more ‘smart’.
-Thanks in part to the IoT platform created by AlmavivA that analyzes the data from hundreds of sensors throughout the territory, monitoring the weather, pollution, noise and the risk of landslides, but also the quality of potable water and the general mood of private citizens on social networks.
+The city of Messina is increasingly “smart”, also thanks to the IoT platform created by Almaviva, which analyzes data from hundreds of sensors in the area, monitoring weather, pollution, noise, and risk of landslides, as well as the quality of the drinking water.

-MEsM@RT is the name of the project initiated by the Local Government, in collaboration with AlmavivA, to transform Messina into a “city that lives”, able to integrate and meet the needs of the residents, placing technological innovation at the service of the common good.
+MEsM@RT is the name of the project which the city government has developed in collaboration with Almaviva, a project that seeks to transform Messina into a “city that lives”, capable of interacting with residents and responding to their needs, making technological innovation serve the common good.

-Algorithms capable of aggregating, transforming and analyzing data from extremely diverse sources.
-From data to knowledge.
-And so, AlmavivA has helped the city of Messina outfit itself with an entirely new ability to monitor the territory, in support of the local government, in a model of economic, social and cultural development, all worthy of replication.
+Algorithms capable of putting together, transforming, and analyzing data from extremely diverse sources: from data to knowledge.
+In this way Almaviva has helped the city of Messina to acquire a completely new ability to monitor the territory, providing support to the government and creating a model of economic, social, and cultural development to be emulated.